-We’re delighted to announce that we will once more be accepting Exeter Pounds at Off Grid Festival this August 2017.
-Not only that, but this innovative local currency will be acting as our onsite festival currency for the event!
+At Off Grid Festival 2016 and 2017 we accepted Exeter Pounds.
+Not only that, but this innovative local currency acted as our onsite festival currency for the event!

-Festival-goers will once more be strongly encouraged to swap their normal GBP for Exeter ££s on entry, and use them throughout the festival at the onsite cafes and bar.
+Festival-goers were strongly encouraged to swap their normal GBP for Exeter ££s on entry, and use them throughout the festival at the onsite cafes and bar.

 The Exeter Pound is a local currency designed to make sure money spent in Exeter stays in Exeter.
 It is like a voucher that can only be spent in local independent businesses.
 It is equal in value to sterling and people can buy £E1, £E5, £E10 & £E20 Exeter Pound notes at exchange points across the city.